Complete Guide · 6 Recipes · Benefits · Caffeine · Calculator

 • 2

-Strain and cool to below 65°C before adding ingredients.
-Above 65°C destroys honey’s enzymes that assist digestive function.
+Strain and cool to below 65°C before adding other ingredients.
+Above 65°C destroys honey’s active enzymes and degrades vitamin C in lemon — both needed for the full metabolic effect.

 • 3

-Add juice of ½ fresh lemon + 1 tsp raw honey + a pinch of black pepper.
-Piperine in black pepper increases bioavailability of cardamom’s active compounds by up to 20%.
+Add ½ lemon juice + 1 tsp raw honey + a pinch of black pepper.
+Piperine increases bioavailability of cardamom’s thermogenic compounds by up to 20%.
+PubMed piperine study

 • 4